 So, based on the above formula, the ROE for Weingarten Realty Investors is:

-A Side By Side comparison of Weingarten Realty Investors' Earnings Growth And 14% ROE
+Weingarten Realty Investors' Earnings Growth And 5.3% ROE

-Is Weingarten Realty Investors Efficiently Re-investing Its Profits?
+Is Weingarten Realty Investors Making Efficient Use Of Its Profits?

-Additionally, Weingarten Realty Investors has paid dividends over a period of at least ten years which means that the company is pretty serious about sharing its profits with shareholders.
-Our latest analyst data shows that the future payout ratio of the company over the next three years is expected to be approximately 62%.
-Regardless, Weingarten Realty Investors' ROE is speculated to decline to 4.5% despite there being no anticipated change in its payout ratio.
+Additionally, Weingarten Realty Investors has paid dividends over a period of at least ten years, which means that the company's management is determined to pay dividends even if it means little to no earnings growth.
+Our latest analyst data shows that the future payout ratio of the company over the next three years is expected to be approximately 65%.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.